 The laboratory is devoted to the study of geomaterials, geological materials that after a process are used in different industrial sectors, focusing on construction and heritage conservation.
 Among the available equipment, the laboratory has non destructive portable techniques.

-The laboratory has a Quality Management System implemented under the UNE-EN-ISO 9001:2008 (ER-0346/2008).
+The laboratory has a Quality Management System implemented under the UNE-EN-ISO 9001:2015 (ER-0346/2008), based on which it establishes its quality policy.
 It is also integrated into the Laboratory Network of the Community of Madrid (RedLab nº217).
 It is one of the few laboratories that perform building materials testing and the only one focused on heritage conservation.
 This network classifies laboratories according to its degree of implementation of quality management system, and Petrophysics Laboratory has the highest external recognition level (5), awarded by the advisory group of such network.

 Moreover, it also takes part of the Science and Technology Laboratories Network in Heritage Conservation (RedLabPat) from the Heritage Cluster of the International Excellence Campus CEI-Moncloa.